by-student-2017/dft/README.md

 # dft (CC0 license)

 ## Development version.
 (I want someone to develop QSDFT by CC0 license).
+-For the first time in the world, a significant level of NLDFT was built in C++ with a CC0 license.
+-With only five days to work on it, there's still a lot of room to optimize and improve the code, but we hope that building on this achievement will improve the research environment for many people.

 ## beta version (July/7/2021)
 	cd NLDFT_SDA_Slit